Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics: Results and Discussion

-The performance of ML models (LGBM and CatBoost) and TypeNet was evaluated across user-specific, keyboard-specific, context-specific, and dataset-specific scenarios.
-The following observations highlight the models’ relative strengths and weaknesses:
+We evaluate the performance of the ML-based detectors (LGBM and CatBoost) and the DL-based TypeNet across user-specific, keyboard-specific, context-specific, and dataset-specific scenarios.
+The results reveal clear condition-dependent strengths and limitations for each model.

-\textit{User-specific scenarios} ML models (LGBM and CatBoost) achieved $F_1$ scores ranging from \textit{97.5\% to 98.2\%}, with minimal FAR and close to zero FRR.
-This indicates their strong ability to generalize within user-specific settings, where the input data has predictable patterns tied to individual users.
-In contrast, TypeNet lagged significantly, achieving a maximum $F_1$ score of \textit{77.4\%}, with a FAR of \textit{31.7\%} and an FRR of \textit{23.1\%}, demonstrating its limited capability in personalized scenarios with limited training data.
-Our methodology does not assume student-specific calibration; rather, we evaluate both user-specific and user-agnostic settings, and observe that performance remains comparable across the two.
+\textit{User-specific scenarios.} In user-specific evaluations, LGBM and CatBoost achieve consistently high performance, with $F_1$ scores ranging from $97.5\%$ to $98.2\%$, accompanied by minimal FAR and near-zero FRR.
+This indicates strong discrimination capability when training and testing data are drawn from the same user.
+In contrast, TypeNet performs substantially worse, achieving a maximum $F_1$ score of $77.4\%$ with FAR and FRR of $31.7\%$ and $23.1\%$, respectively.
+These results indicate that TypeNet is ineffective in highly personalized settings with limited per-user training data.
+Notably, our methodology does not rely on explicit user-specific calibration; rather, we evaluate both user-specific and user-agnostic settings and observe comparable performance across them.